gavingc/TuckerSync/README.md

 Tucker Sync API
 ===============

 Synchronisation over HTTPS, using POST and JSON.
-*Version 0.41*
+*Version 0.42*

 Motivation
 ----------

+Sync logical data objects between client and server for backup, replication and sharing purposes.

 With the advent of multiple device per user mobile computing, synchronising data has become a very common operation.
 Put simply synchronisation is an expected feature of any application that works with data.
 While there still appears to be a dearth of complete, clearly explained patterns or sync algorithms in the open source world.
 This API hopes to provide a better starting point.
 Two way, three way and more way sync ;-)